wotbrew/idx/README.md

 All taken on a 2015 MBP using `bench` from [criterium](https://github.com/hugoduncan/criterium).

-The performance goal is to get close enough to manual indexing speed using clojure data structures that this can replace those use cases.
+The performance goal is to get close enough to manual indexing speed using clojure data structures that it is a viable solution for most normal line-of-business code.

-Of course if you are indexing with mutable (e.g java HashSet), or custom tree implementations you may well smoke both this library and anything clojure.core offers.

 #### Index creation